 Standard Oil Co. directors were frozen in fear when they realized what had happened at Bayway.
 "They were in a blue funk over the whole thing, and the directors were very much afraid about it," said Kettering 30 years later.
 "They didn't know what was going to happen to them."
 The implication was that they may have feared criminal prosecution for their role in the disaster.
 In any event, Standard issued only short, guarded comments.
 A flurry of telegrams flew between Kettering, who was then in Paris on business, and Standard headquarters in New York.
 Meanwhile, New Jersey authorities banned leaded gasoline; then state legislatures in New York, Pennsylvania and others in New England had condemned the new additive and forced gasoline dealers to take it off the market.
 The bright future for G.M. 's new invention lay in ruins, and five men were known to be dead.
 The effect was "disaster -- sudden, swift and complete," said du Pont's unpublished history of the incident.

-14 reputation for demonstrating the safety of leaded gasoline had preceded him, and on Tuesday the World had cited dispatches from Detroit saying that Midgley "frequently bathed" in tetraethyl lead to prove its safety to industry skeptics.
+Midgley rushed to New York from the General Motors research labs in Dayton, Ohio.
+On Thursday, October 30, 1924, after five deaths and five days of silence, Midgley was introduced to a press conference at 26 Broadway to discuss the "mystery gas."
+Midgley's reputation for demonstrating the safety of leaded gasoline had preceded him, and on Tuesday the World had cited dispatches from Detroit saying that Midgley "frequently bathed" in tetraethyl lead to prove its safety to industry skeptics.
 Now the inventor used the same trick to impress the cynical New York press corps.
 He poured a thick stream of a clear liquid over his hands and then rubbed the excess off with a handkerchief, according to the Times.
 Then he held a bottle of liquid under his nose "for more than a minute," the Herald Tribune said, and "insisted that the fumes could have no such effect as was observed in the victims if inhaled only a short time."
 Midgley insisted the injuries were "caused by the heedlessness of workers in failing to follow instructions" rather than by the danger of the poison itself.
-16